fournip1/JPAFBOARD/README.md

 The player is displayed on the bottom of the board.
 It has all the usual basic functions that you may expect.

 On the bottom right side, you can see which track is loaded. **Be careful, if you press the play button, this loaded track will be played or paused.
-To change the loaded track, you should inste**
+To change the loaded track, you should instead double click on an item of track list.**

-## You are a developper
+## For developpers

+This is a Maven project.
+You can find all the i

+### Dependencies and modules

 There was a bug invoking modules **ormlite.core** et and **ormlite.jdbc** simultaneously.
 I solved it using a [taylored made library](https://jitpack.io/#com.gitlab.grrfe/ormlitebuild/5.1.1) As well, it was complex to debug the project since it runs javafx instead of java.
 I followed this [explanation on stack exchange](https://stackoverflow.com/questions/56197372/i-cant-debug-an-application-using-netbeans-11-with-javafx-12/56207033#56207033).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYwMjY4NTU1OSwzMDAwMTcyMzcsNjEzNz
+eyJoaXN0b3J5IjpbLTk2MTkwMjY3NCwzMDAwMTcyMzcsNjEzNz
 g1NTAwLC0xMjcxMDY5NTMxLDk4Mzc0OTkzMCwxOTk0NzE0MzA0
 LDQ4NDkxMjczMV19
 -->